 Grumpy Camel

-SLOW TRAVEL & BLOGGING
+A SLOW TRAVEL BLOG

 How to Choose the Best Travel Insurance

-There are hundreds of insurance companies out there, most of them offering very similar packages, however there are a few things you need to consider when shopping for the best travel insurance.
+There are hundreds of insurance companies out there, most of them offering very similar packages.
+However, there are a few things you need to consider when shopping for the best travel insurance.

 the best travel insurance